Counseling, Therapy, and Psychology: What's the Difference?

 • Minimum degree required: Master's degree in counseling, psychology, or social work

-• Internship requirements: You will participate in graduate fieldwork, first observing and then performing counseling work, under the close supervision of a licensed counselor.
-This is typically 100-200 hours of observation and 600-700 hours of active internship work.
-The number of hours can vary based on specialty.
+• Internship requirements: Graduate fieldwork involves observing and then performing counseling work, under the close supervision of a licensed counselor.
+This comprises 100-200 hours of observation and 600-700 hours of active internship work.
+The number of hours can vary by specialty.

 Therapists

-In your master's program, you will learn about issues in human psychological development, different approaches to psychotherapy, identifying mental health issues, and how to deliver culturally competent therapy.
+The master's program covers issues in human psychological development, different approaches to psychotherapy, identifying mental health issues, and how to deliver culturally competent therapy.
 After you graduate, you must work under the supervision of a licensed therapist for a set period before you can practice independently.

 • Education timeline: Six years